mj-ml/llm-shop-assistant/README.md

 I included a token for the review.
 I will expire soon.
 Use responsibly.

-The token is stored in .env - if for any reasons it does not work.
+The token is stored in .env - if you want to change it.

 ## User interface